What Is Workspace?

 Roles for Workspace Participants

-The Manage Workspace role enables a user to create new workspaces.
+The Workspace Manager role enables a user to create new workspaces.

-Upon creating a workspace, the user with the Manage Workspace role inherits the Workspace Owner access.
+Upon creating a workspace, the user with the Workspace Manager role inherits the Workspace Owner access.

-Any Participant with the Manage Workspace role may have the Workspace Owner access level assigned to them by the current Workspace Owner.
+Any Participant with the Workspace Manager role may have the Workspace Owner access level assigned to them by the current Workspace Owner.

 A Participant with the Workspace Owner access level allows the user to manage other users' access to a workspace.
 There can only be one Workspace Owner per workspace.